 - It tastes better than the name brand and if it tastes better, you’re more likely to get fluids and electrolytes into your child which is the goal.

-- It’s also great for adults after a work out on a hot summer day or when traveling.
+- Another reason to make your own is that it’s easy and convenient.
+I have all of these ingredients on hand.
+It’s also great for adults after a work out on a hot summer day or when traveling.

 A Pedialyte alternative isn’t just good for upset tummies, but also good for colds and fevers.
 It helps to keep the electrolytes in check as well as keeping little ones hydrated.